 She didn’t need to be told twice.
 Ever since that meeting, Ellie has blow dried her own curls straight for work.

 “I can understand that straighter hair might look more neat and professional, so I oblige.
-But I also love my curls and sometimes wish I could set them free – to send a message to all those women and girls who damage their hair with straighteners that curls can be cool too!” says Ellie.
+But I also love my curls and sometimes wish I could set them free – to send a message to all those women and girls who style their hair with the best hair straighteners that curls can be cool too!
+Plus, hair straighteners can also be used to curl your hair.” says Ellie.

 Jacinta Tynan, Sky News presenter and author says that straight hair used to be a necessary evil when she presented the news in front of a chroma key on the ABC.
 “It was a requirement to keep it flat and neat and spray down the ‘flyaways’ – a technical term, I believe – so it didn’t flare.
 That’s why so many of us newsreaders in those days had ‘helmet hair’.
 I was told I couldn’t keep my hair long then so had a bob for years that was so not my preferred look!
 I felt like I was someone else.”